 Compensation Monies and Matrimonial Assets

-In our line of work, we see the strongest relationships break down that tugs our heartstrings.
+In our line of work, we see the strongest relationships break down which tugs our heartstrings.
 Yet most rewardingly, we are tasked with the noble job of listening to clients share their personal stories and helping them move on with their lives – one step at a time.

 The definition of a matrimonial asset